Vitamin C Side Effects

 Generic name: ascorbic acid

-Note: This page contains side effects data for the generic drug ascorbic acid.
-It is possible that some of the dosage forms included below may not apply to the brand name Vitamin C.
+Note: This document contains side effect information about ascorbic acid.
+Some of the dosage forms listed on this page may not apply to the brand name Vitamin C.

 Applies to ascorbic acid: oral capsule, oral capsule extended release, oral liquid, oral powder, oral powder for solution, oral powder for suspension, oral solution, oral tablet, oral tablet chewable, oral tablet extended release, oral wafer.
 Other dosage forms:

-As well as its needed effects, ascorbic acid (the active ingredient contained in Vitamin C) may cause some unwanted effects.
+Along with its needed effects, ascorbic acid (the active ingredient contained in Vitamin C) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Side or lower back pain